abreu054/CarAuction/README.md

 - It could have been worth it to use AutoMapper, but since the majority of the entities had very few attributes, did not configured it
 - The Vehicle ID is an int for performance and maintenance reasons,
 - An Unique index for the unique identifier of the Vehicle was created instead
+- A scheduled job to Inactivate all Auctions that have ended should be created, probably an Azure function